Skip to content

 • Compatible with Cursor, Claude, Windsurf, and any MCP client

-Unlike raw file access or code search, MCP tools return pre-analyzed, contextually relevant information.
-When an agent asks for mismatches, it receives a prioritized list with severity, affected endpoints, and suggested fixes — not a raw diff it would need to interpret on its own.
+Unlike raw file access or code search, MCP tools return structured, contextually relevant information.
+When an agent asks for its workload, it receives tickets with roles, acceptance criteria, and implementation notes — not a raw diff it would need to interpret on its own.

 The server supports OAuth authentication, session persistence, and per-project access controls.
 Agents can only see projects their user has access to, and every tool call is logged for auditability.